friesendrywall/circularFlashLog/README.md

 This project is licensed under the MIT License

-That said, please let me know of any bugs or improvements.
+Please let me know of any bugs or improvements.